noheltcj/RxCommon/README.md

 application state and and logic that utilized this library on one thread.
 This doesn't mean you can't still operate on different threads, just transfer any data back to the designated thread.
-I personally use the existing platform specific implementations to do this.
+I personally use the existing platform specific implementations of Rx (RxSwift, RxJava, etc) to do this.

 ### Operators
 The operators are coming quickly, but not all have been implemented yet.